Peyton Manning Reviews Broncos' 2021 Schedule In Tease Video: 'I Beat Them, Beat Them, Destroyed Them'

 Schedule dropping tomorrow?

-Sounds like a job for The Sheriff. 🤠 pic.twitter.com/SyPm4x9yTDREAD MORE: COVID In Colorado: Colorado Pediatrician Preparing To Supply Pfizer Vaccine 'As Quick As Possible'
+Sounds like a job for The Sheriff. 🤠 pic.twitter.com/SyPm4x9yTDREAD MORE: Firefighters Investigate Possible Mid-Air Collision Between 2 Planes Near Cherry Creek Reservoir

 — Denver Broncos (@Broncos) May 11, 2021